richafnu/Viva/Viva/glint/setup/templates-intro.md

 ## Understand the Viva Glint Question Library

 Question Library items are available to help construct powerful and predictive surveys.
 Viva Glint standardized template surveys (Engagement, Onboarding, Culture, Diversity & Inclusion, etc.) are developed using items that are the best predictors of engagement.
 The Microsoft Viva People Science Research team tests and validates all survey items.
 Each item has a unique **Item Name** and **Question ID** to distinguish it in the Viva Glint database.

-### Add an Question Library item to your template
+### Add a Question Library item to a template

 You may choose to use a template "as is" or you may choose, for example, to delete one item and find another item that better represents the key driver you want data for.

->[!IMPORTANT]
+>[!CAUTION]
-> If an item appears in more than one type of survey, it shows more than once in the Question Library.
-This scenario occurs because the identically phrased item is used for templates with different frames of reference and context.
-If you'd like to add an item to a template, be sure to choose the correct item!
+> An item may appear more than once in the Question Library.
+This scenario occurs because the identically phrased item is used for different templates or templates with different frames of reference and context.
+Be sure to choose the correct item!

 Let's look at an example where you want to replace an existing template item with an item about career goals:

 :::image type="content" source="../../media/glint/question-library-dups.png" alt-text="Screenshot of two identically phrased items in the Question Library.":::

 1. In the search box, key in **Career Goals.** Many different items come up.
-Decide which item for you.
+Decide which item works for you.
 Here we've chosen **My career goals can be met at [Company Name].**
 2. Notice that two identically phrased statements exist.
 You need to investigate why the item exists twice.
-From looking at the column headers, we know that:
+From looking at the column headers, you see that:

-   -  In the **Name and ID** column, they are both called **Career Goals**, but they have a different Question ID.
+   -  In the **Name and ID** column, both items are called **Career Goals**, but they have a different Question ID.
 This tells us they are not exactly the same item.
-   -  In the **Question** column, the text is identical.
+   -  In the **Question** column, you see that the text is identical.
    -  In the **Used In** column, you see that you haven't used the item in any survey.
    -  In the **Tags** column, you see:
       - The item isn't customized, as the status reads Viva Glint and not Custom.